hujch23/World-Model-Navigation/README.md

 🙌 Official implementation of IROS 2025 under-review paper "Towards Efficient Image-Goal Navigation: A Self-Supervised Transformer-Based Reinforcement Learning Approach"

 #### 🚀 2.1 Research Background
-- **Problem Definition**: How to improve efficiency and robustness in image-goal navigation tasks?
+- **Problem Definition**: How to improve the cross-scene and cross-domain generalization ability in visual navigation, enabling agents to effectively navigate to target locations in new environments.
-- **Research Significance**: Traditional methods rely on extensive labeled data, high training costs, limited generalization
+- **Research Significance**: Existing methods face challenges in handling long-term temporal information and cross-domain generalization.
+There is a need for more effective visual representation learning and temporal information processing methods.
 - **Challenges**:
   - Efficient visual feature extraction needed for image-goal navigation
   - Data scarcity limiting model performance